Neal Town Stephenson (born October 31, 1959) is a very tall man, as well as the author of (in chronological order of publishing):

 - Assorted other novels, short stories, and non-fiction works

 A recurring theme in Stephenson's work involves the classification of humanity into a typography of functional castes based on their approach to practical and theoretic knowledge; this is spelled out most explicitly in his novella-length essay In The Beginning...
 Was The Command Line, where humanity is divided into Morlocks (those willing to pursue low-level technical knowledge) and Eloi (those unwilling to do so).
-However, the details vary from book to book; Cryptonomicon expands the concept into a Five Races-style typography of Elves, Dwarves, Men, and Hobbits smattered with occasional Wizards and a single specimen of Gollum, while Anathem could be considered a near-thousand-page meditation on a similar theme.
+However, the details vary from book to book; Cryptonomicon expands the concept into a Standard Fantasy Races-style typography of Elves, Dwarves, Men, and Hobbits smattered with occasional Wizards and a single specimen of Gollum, while Anathem could be considered a near-thousand-page meditation on a similar theme.
 Not surprisingly, Stephenson's heroes always fall into a technically or theoretically sophisticated caste.